You’ve just had a successful business launch and want to grow your online presence fast. Or maybe you’ve been running your business for

 The 5 best tools to grow your online presence fast

-If you’ve just started your business you’ll need to create a logo, and some graphics for your website, oh— and don’t forget images to share on social media.
+If you’ve just started your business you’ll need to build a better brand by creating a logo and some graphics for your website, oh— and don’t forget images to share on social media.

 If you’re like me and have little skill when it comes to photoshop, you can hire a graphic designer.
 Or you could use Canva.